kriswiner/CMWX1ZZABZ/CricketAssetTracker/AssetTracker_Cricket.v02/Readme.md

-Latest Cricket Asset Tracker sketch, variation on previous versions but tuned for highest GNSS position accuracy.
+Retro Cricket Asset Tracker sketch, variation on previous versions but tuned for highest GNSS position accuracy.

 Typical usage is read and log sensor data at 1 minute intervals, get GNSS fix every two hours but every minute when motion is detected and keep tracking until EPHE (estimated horizontal position error ) is less than 10 meter, and update all data via LoRaWAN every ten minutes.